 - costs of service, filing and registration with the court registry.
 These costs are fixed and depend on the nature of the writ filed with the court and on the amount in dispute; - · costs of judicial expertise and other measures of investigation; - a registration fee of 3 per cent on behalf of the tax authorities if the losing party is ordered to pay an amount exceeding €12,500; and - a procedural indemnity that is a flat-rate contribution in the lawyers' fees.
 Its amount is set by the law and adjusted from time to time to account for inflation.
-Since 1 June 2021, the basic indemnity ranges from €195 to €19,500 for claims that can be appraised in monetary terms.
-If the claim cannot be appraised in monetary terms, the basic amount of the procedural indemnity is €1,560.
-These amounts may be decreased (to a minimum of €97.50) or increased (to a maximum of €39,000) by the court under specific circumstances, depending on different criteria, such as the financial capacity of the unsuccessful party, the complexity of the case, existent contractual compensation for the successful party, blatant unreasonable submissions (see article 1022, §3 BJC).
+Since 1 June 2021, the basic indemnity ranges from €210 to €21,000 for claims that can be appraised in monetary terms.
+If the claim cannot be appraised in monetary terms, the basic amount of the procedural indemnity is €1,680.
+These amounts may be decreased (to a minimum of €210) or increased (to a maximum of €42,000) by the court under specific circumstances, depending on different criteria, such as the financial capacity of the unsuccessful party, the complexity of the case, existent contractual compensation for the successful party, blatant unreasonable submissions (see article 1022, section 3 of the

+BJC).